chrihoni/University-of-Oslo_PCI_Mouse_Analysis/README.md

 # This repository contains the scripts for analysis of neurophysiological data related to the article ".....(add title and link)......".

-Analysis pipeline -The diagram lists the scripts used for analysis and visualisation of the manuscript figures.
+Analysis pipeline -The diagram lists the workflow used for analysis and visualisation of the manuscript figures.

 ![Alt text](https://github.com/chrihoni/University-of-Oslo_PCI_Mouse_Analysis/blob/main/Mouse_pci_analysis_pipeline_uio.drawio.svg)